How to - Brew Filter Coffee

 This is the first segment of a new series of Blogs I will be writing to help you get the most out of your brew.
-This will shortly be accompanied with a video series.

 Filter Coffee seems to have inherited a bad reputation over the years.
 I remember going to gatherings and getting all excited at the prospect of drinking filter coffee only to be disappointed with receiving brown sadness water.